 Local authorities should be mindful of these issues when developing policy, guidance and strategies relating to transport and cycling.
 It is equally important that professional bodies start to refer to the principles in this guide when delivering training and workshops to transport professionals.
-Case study: making imagery inclusive Cycle Bath is a community cycling group that campaigns for better cycle infrastructure in Bath.
+Case study: Making imagery inclusive Walk Ride Bath is a community cycling group that campaigns for better cycle infrastructure in Bath.
 In recent years, the group has made a conscious effort to improve the visual inclusivity of its website and to incorporate the needs of users of non-standard cycles.
 It has achieved this in two big ways by: - Adding an additional layer to its existing cycle network map, which outlines 'quiet or motor-free inclusive cycling' routes that are accessible to a reference 'wheelchair bike' (2.8m x 1.2m) - Changing the branding on its homepage to feature a variety of non-standard cycles, including handcycles, recumbents and cargobikes These are two relatively simple, yet highly effective, ways of raising awareness of inclusive cycling.

-Cycle Bath's cycle network map (left) with an overlay highlighting inclusive routes (right) Cycle Bath's new, inclusive website banner featuring non-standard cycles
+Walk Ride Bath's cycle network map (left) with an overlay highlighting inclusive routes

-Cycles as a mobility aid According to our latest research, 75% of Disabled cyclists find cycling easier than walking, with the same proportion using their cycle as a mobility aid.
+Walk Ride Bath's inclusive website banner featuring non-standard cycles Cycles as a mobility aid According to our latest research, 64% of Disabled cyclists find cycling easier than walking, with the same proportion using their cycle as a mobility aid.
 Often this is because cycling is non-weight bearing, reduces pressure on the joints, aids balance and relieves breathing difficulties.
 For anyone with impaired mobility, cycling can also save significant energy and time.
 However, given the lack of awareness around inclusive cycling, Disabled cyclists frequently encounter problems when using their cycle as a mobility aid.
-For instance, we have found that amongst those who use their cycle as a mobility aid, 45% have been asked to dismount and walk/wheel their cycle: often in places where wheelchairs and mobility scooters are permitted (and accepted by the public), but cycles and cycling are not.
+For instance, we have found that amongst those who use their cycle as a mobility aid, 49% have been asked to dismount and walk/wheel their cycle: often in places where wheelchairs and mobility scooters are permitted (and accepted by the public), but cycles and cycling are not.
 This problem also extends to public transport, such as trains, where the storage of non-standard cycles is almost universally prohibited.

 The concept of cycles as a legitimate aid to mobility has failed to find its way into law, with Disabled cyclists continuing to face harassment, penalisation and even the threat of prosecution for using their cycle as a mobility aid - all as a result of opting for a more independent, active and healthy lifestyle.
 Instead, we see a steady increase in mobility scooter use as people who become unable to walk in comfort see no other option, whereas many could in fact continue to travel actively for many years through cycling.
-We believe that developing a Disabled cyclists' Blue Badge or similar (see box opposite) could provide one possible policy solution.
-A 'Blue Badge' for Disabled cyclists?

-Central government and local authorities should consider designing and piloting a Blue Badge scheme for Disabled cyclists.
-Put simply, the purpose of such a scheme would be to give Disabled cyclists a valuable form of identification, which could be used to: - Permit Disabled cyclists to cycle considerately in non-cycling areas (such as 'cyclists dismount' zones) when using their cycle as a mobility aid - Reserve cycle parking spaces that have been designed and allocated for use by nonstandard cycles Such a scheme could be developed in collaboration with local police forces, community and disability groups.
-Places where Disabled cyclists are most commonly asked to dismount (Wheels for Wellbeing survey, 2018)
+We believe that developing a Disabled cyclists' Blue Badge or similar (see box top right) could provide one possible policy solution.
+A 'Blue Badge' for Disabled cyclists Central government and local authorities should consider designing and piloting a Blue Badge scheme for Disabled cyclists.
+Put simply, the purpose of such a scheme would be to give Disabled cyclists a valuable form of identification, which could be used to: - Permit Disabled cyclists to cycle considerately in non-cycling areas (such as 'cyclists dismount' zones) when using their cycle as a mobility aid - Reserve cycle parking spaces that have been designed and allocated for use by non-standard cycles Such a scheme could be developed in collaboration with local police forces, community and disability groups.